Two Concepts of Liberty: Suggestions that positive liberty is "abuse" in context

 Isaiah Berlin notes that historically positive liberty has proven particularly susceptible to rhetorical abuse; especially from the 18th century onwards, it has either been paternalistically re-drawn from the third-person, or conflated with the concept of negative liberty and thus disguised underlying value-conflicts.
+Historical actors such as Thomas Jefferson did deploy and distinguish "public liberty" and "personal liberty", which have, in turn, been equated with, and also differentiated from, Berlin's two concepts.

 Berlin contended that under the influence of Plato, Aristotle, Jean-Jacques Rousseau, Immanuel Kant, and G. W. F. Hegel, modern political thinkers often conflated positive liberty with rational action, based upon a rational knowledge to which, it is argued, only a certain elite or social group has access.
 This rationalist conflation was open to political abuses, which encroached on negative liberty, when such interpretations of positive liberty were, in the nineteenth century, used to defend nationalism, paternalism, social engineering, historicism, and collective rational control over human destiny.
 Berlin argued that, following this line of thought, demands for freedom paradoxically could become demands for forms of collective control and discipline—those deemed necessary for the "self-mastery" or "self-determination" of nations, classes, democratic communities, and even humanity as a whole.
 There is thus an elective affinity, for Berlin, between positive liberty, when it is rhetorically conflated with goals imposed from the third-person that the individual is told they "should" rationally desire, and the justifications for political totalitarianism, which contrary to value-pluralism, presupposed that values exist in Pythagorean harmony.

 Dialectic of positive and negative liberty

 Berlin did not argue that the concept of positive liberty should be rejected—on the contrary, he recognised it as one human value among many, and one necessary to any free society.
 He argued that positive liberty was a genuine and valuable version of liberty, so long as it was identified with the autonomy of individuals, and not with the achievement of goals that individuals 'ought to' 'rationally' desire.
-Berlin argued, rather, that these differing concepts showed the plurality, and incompatibility of human values, and the need to analytically distinguish and trade-off between, rather than conflate, them.
+Berlin argued, rather, that these differing concepts showed the plurality and incompatibility of human values, and the need to analytically distinguish and trade off between, rather than conflate, them.

-Thus, Berlin offers in his "Two Concepts of Liberty" essay, "Where it is to be drawn is a matter of argument, indeed of haggling.
+Thus, Berlin offers in his "Two Concepts of Liberty" essay:Where it is to be drawn is a matter of argument, indeed of haggling.
 Men are largely interdependent, and no man's activity is so completely private as never to obstruct the lives of others in any way.
 'Freedom for the pike is death for the minnows'; the liberty of some must depend on the restraint of others.
-Freedom for an Oxford don, others have been known to add, is a very different thing from freedom for an Egyptian peasant."
+Freedom for an Oxford don, others have been known to add, is a very different thing from freedom for an Egyptian peasant.